CBD for Athletes

 CBD, or cannabidiol, has found its way into the mainstream and it has not gone unnoticed in the world of professional sports.
-A growing body of research and reports of satisfied users suggest that CBD is on its way to replace over-the-counter medicines.
+A growing body of research and reports of satisfied users suggest that CBD is on its way to replacing over-the-counter medicines.
 There are numerous health benefits associated with CBD consumption, from reducing pain to treating mental health disorders.

 Its medicinal properties make it an ideal supplement for athletes, as it helps to enhance sports recovery and performance.
 It does so at no cost to the body and the mind.
 CBD is 100% natural, safe for use, and does not cause dependency.
 This article provides an overview of the relevant information to those who are professional athletes and are considering taking CBD as a supplement.

 CBD is one of the 100+ naturally occurring cannabinoids found in the hemp or cannabis plant.
 It is closely related to another cannabinoid, THC, or tetrahydrocannabinol.
 Both compounds have medicinal properties, however, unlike THC, CBD is not a psychoactive substance, and it does not cause the high that THC does.
 CBD is a safe, 100% organic, non-addictive substance with potent therapeutic properties, which makes it an appealing alternative to traditional medication.